 For the past nine months, she has been living in a lovely assisted living facility in Las Vegas, which, to date, hasn’t had any cases of COVID-19.
 I spent many delightful afternoons with her when we stayed in Nevada in November 2019.

 I baked a few of her favorite desserts (from our childhood) at son Richard’s house in Henderson and brought them to her when I visited each day.
 We laughed and told stories while cherishing every moment together.
-On December 9th, when we left Nevada it was hard to say goodbye, not certain we’d ever be together again.
+On December 9th, when we left Nevada it was hard to say goodbye, not sure we’d ever be together again.

 Based on US Medicare requirements when a patient/senior is hospitalized and still a bit unstable, they require the patient to go to the rehabilitation center before they can return to their former living arrangements.